Lyd-W/beckminster-crest/README.md

 ### Home Section

-The home view features the schools name and slogan in eye catching text along with a photo of the main school building.
+The home view features the school's name and slogan in eye catching text along with a photo of the main school building.
 It carries a consistent style across different devices using the school's colours as well as being responsive.

 ![Home section](docs/existing-feature-home.png "Home Section")